cariannekopp/accumulus-synergy-interview/README.md

 1) If you had to build an automated test framework from scratch, what would be your ideal tech stack?

-**Answer:** If I had to build an automated tests framework from scratch, I would likely include Playwright, Cucumber, Javascript, and Github Actions; architected using a POM approach.
+**Answer:** If I had to build an automated test framework from scratch, I would likely include Playwright, Cucumber, Javascript, and Github Actions; architected using a POM approach.

 I would first lay the foundation by creating a Tests folder which contained folders for our API tests, UI Tests, and our E2E tests.